neemiasbsilva/coding-questions-company/readme.md

-# Some Coding Questions to Important Companies (eg. Microsoft, Adobe, ...)
+# Some Coding Questions to Important Companies (eg. Microsoft, Adobe, Google, ...)

 This repository was created to show some coding questions than I answer using programing language C++ and Python.